ggldnl/Hexapod-Simulation/README.md

 ## TODO

 - [ ] Add documentation on how to interpret simulation results.
+- [ ] Provide a way to select gait strategy from terminal.
 - [ ] Provide videos of the simulation.

 ## Contribution